openmpf/openmpf.github.io/docs/docs/Installation-Guide.md

 ## Creating a Keystore

-> IMPORTANT: This is not recommended for a production environment.
+> **IMPORTANT:** Using a self-signed certificate is not recommended for a production environment.

 These instructions will create a keystore with a self-signed certificate at /home/mpf/.keystore.